 How many IMS treatments will I need before my pain goes away?

 Usually we recommend 3-4 IMS sessions before you should feel a noticeable difference.
-However, on average, it usually takes about 7-8 IMS sessions.
+However, on average and depending on the issue, it can take about 7-8 IMS sessions.

-It is always difficult to use a blanket statement on how many IMS treatments are needed as there are so many different conditions and injuries that can benefit from IMS, Some conditions are acute and some are chronic and each individual body heals at their own pace.
+It is always difficult to use a blanket statement on how many IMS treatments are needed as so many different conditions and injuries can benefit from IMS.
+Some conditions are acute and some are chronic and each individual body heals at their own pace.

 Is IMS therapy covered by most health insurance plans?